 Although it is not as scary as it sounds.
 The results in terms of aerobic capacity and performance over time are actually pretty inconsistent.
 While it theoretically matters, it also is not something that is having a dramatic impact on performance on a consistent basis.

-A tonne of people in the evidence-based community also jumped on this train of thought and made the assumption that this same logic applies for resistance training outcomes such as hypertrophy and strength.
+A tonne of people in the evidence-based community also jumped on this train of thought.
+People made the assumption that this same logic applies to resistance training outcomes such as hypertrophy and strength.